-Dr. Stephanie Fryberg, Professor of Psychology at University of Michigan
+Dr. Stephanie Fryberg, Professor of Psychology at the University of Michigan

 Dr. Stephanie A. Fryberg is a Professor of Psychology at the University of Michigan.
 As a social and cultural psychologist, her primary research interests focus on how social representations of race, culture, and social class influence the development of self, psychological well-being, physical health, and educational attainment.